-How to Create a Student-Led Classroom Contract
+How to Create a Classroom Social Contract

-Step 1: Identify Your Class WHY
+Step 1 — Identify Your Class WHY

-Your class WHY is the purpose, cause or belief that will drive you to create a student-led classroom contract, to implement it and to stick to it.
+Your class WHY is the purpose, cause, or belief that will drive you to create a student-led classroom contract, to implement it and to stick to it.

-Explain to your student that a classroom contract is a written or spoken agreement about how you will make the classroom a great place to learn and have fun.
+Explain to your students that a classroom contract is a written or spoken agreement about how you will make the classroom a great place to learn and have fun.
 Ask your students the following key questions:

 - Why is a classroom contract important?